jrd730/GA_Poly/README.md

 GA_Poly
 =======

-a stupidly simple genetic algorithm for generating best-fit polynomials
+A stupidly simple genetic algorithm for generating best-fit polynomials.
+Yes, I am aware that there are statistical methods for doing exactly this.
+I made this more as a proof of concept to demonstrate the power and also some of the limitations of genetic algorithms.
+It is also somewhat entertaining to watch the simulation unfold.

 Usage
 -----